auranic/ClinTrajan/README.md

 6) Visualization of clinical variables using principal trees
 7) Pseudotime plots of clinical variables along clinical trajectories

-The methodology is implemented in Python with some functionality using R packages.
+The methodology is implemented in Python.

 ## Installation